clelidm/MinCompSpin_BasisSearch128/README.md

  - **Terminal Output:** We provided, in the `OUTPUT` folder, the LOGS returned when running the`./BestBasis.out` code on the example datasets (see 'Examples' section below).

  - **List of outputs:**
-   - **Best Basis found:** will be printed in the terminal, as well as in the file with the name ending in `_BestBasis.dat`;
+   - **Best Basis found:** will be printed in the terminal, as well as in the file with the name ending in `_BestBasis.dat` (see below "How to read the output basis");
-   - **Inverse of the Best Basis found:** This is the inverse transformation of the best basis found, i.e. the transformation that allows to go back from the new basis variables to the original basis variables.
+   - **Inverse of the Best Basis found:** This is the inverse transformation of the best basis found, i.e. the transformation that allows to go back from the new basis variables to the original basis variables (see below "How to read the output inverse basis").

      Will be printed in the terminal, as well as in the file with the name ending in `_BestBasis_inverse.dat`;
    - **Binary Dataset converted in the new Basis:** This is the dataset re-written in the new basis variables (given by the Best Basis).
 The dataset will have the same number of datapoints as the original datafile, ordered in the same order.